DEXA Bone Densitometry

 During a DEXA scan patients lie on their backs and the machine passes over them.
 It is a non-invasive, painless procedure that measures your bone density.
 The machine uses very low dose x-rays with differing energy levels that get directed at the bones being scanned.
 The images produced allow the radiologist to determine your bone mineral density.
 Fewer x-rays pass through denser bone.
 This information tells doctors the average density of the bone.
 A low score indicates that the bone is more prone to fracture and some material of the bone has been lost.

-Learn About the Different Types of DEXA Exams
+Learn about the different types of DEXA exams

 Vertebral Fracture Assessment